praveenk007/easy-csv/README.md

 ```

 ### V1.0.0.1
-This version comes with a function to convert collection of data into compressed, Base64 encoded bytes.
+This version comes with a function to convert collection of data into compressed, Base64 encoded CSV data in bytes format.

 #### Usage